 We have begun the process of filling key MIC 2020 positions.
 Unfortunately, the Scouter who had planned to serve as Camporee Chief will not be available.
-We have an immediate need to fill the CAMPOREE CHIEF and DEPUTY CAMPOREE CHIEF positions, key positions in ADMINISTRATION including ASSISTANT CAMPOREE CHIEF FOR ADMINISTRATION, and all the positions in PROMOTION/RECRUITING and key positions in ADMINISTRATION to keep MIC 2020 planning on schedule.
+We have an immediate need to fill the CAMPOREE CHIEF and DEPUTY CAMPOREE CHIEF positions, key positions in ADMINISTRATION including ASSISTANT CAMPOREE CHIEF FOR ADMINISTRATION, and all the positions in PROMOTION/RECRUITING to keep MIC 2020 planning on schedule.
 Please let us know of there are any positions there that you are interested in filling.

 PROPOSED ORGANIZATIONAL STRUCTURE AND POSITION RESPONSIBILITIES

 MIC 2020 CAMPOREE CHIEF AND DEPUTY CAMPOREE CHIEF- updated April 29, 2018